-Each of the Company's six product candidates, CAP-1002, CAP-1001, cardiospheres, exosomes, cenderitide and CU-NP, is in an early stage of development and requires extensive clinical testing before it may be approved by the FDA, or another regulatory authority in a jurisdiction outside the United States, which could take several years to complete, if ever.
+Each of the Company's six product candidates, CAP-1002, CAP-1001, cardiospheres, exosomes, Cenderitide and CU-NP, is in an early stage of development and requires extensive clinical testing before it may be approved by the FDA, or another regulatory authority in a jurisdiction outside the United States, which could take several years to complete, if ever.
 The effectiveness of the Company's technology has not been definitively proven in completed human clinical trials or preclinical studies.
 The Company's failure to establish the efficacy of its technology would have a material adverse effect on the Company.
-We cannot predict with any certainty the results of such clinical testing, including the results of our ALLSTAR trial or the planned DYNAMIC trial.
-We cannot predict with any certainty if, or when, we might commence any clinical trials of our product candidates other than the ALLSTAR trial and the DYNAMIC trial or whether such trials will yield sufficient data to permit us to proceed with additional clinical development and ultimately submit an application for regulatory approval of our product candidates in the United States or abroad, or whether such applications will be accepted by the appropriate regulatory agency.
+We cannot predict with any certainty the results of such clinical testing, including the results of our ALLSTAR trial, our DYNAMIC trial, our Cenderitide trial, or our HOPE trial.
+Additionally, we cannot predict with any certainty if, or when, we might commence any clinical trials of our product candidates other than the ALLSTAR trial, the DYNAMIC trial, the HOPE trial and the HOPE trial, or whether such trials will yield sufficient data to permit us to proceed with additional clinical development and ultimately submit an application for regulatory approval of our product candidates in the United States or abroad, or whether such applications will be accepted by the appropriate regulatory agencies.

-We may not be able to manage our growth
+\We may not be able to manage our growth

-Should we achieve our near-term milestones, of which no assurance can be given, our long-term viability will depend upon the expansion of our operations and the effective management of our growth, which will place a significant strain on our management and on our administrative, operational and financial resources.
+Should we achieve our near-term milestones, of which no assurance can be given, our long-term viability will depend upon the expansion of our operations and the effective management of our growth, which will place a significant strain on our management and on our administrative, operational and financial resources, especially as we expand our business and operations internationally.
 To manage this growth, we may need to expand our facilities, augment our operational, financial and management systems and hire and train additional qualified personnel.
 If we are unable to manage our growth effectively, our business would be harmed.

-Risks Relating to Clinical and Commercialization Activities
+Risks Related to Clinical and Commercialization Activities